 And now Kendra Hamilton’s Romancing the Gullah in the Age of Porgy and Bess will have a similarly thought-provoking and catalytic impact on Southern studies and African American studies.

+From a birthright bred at her Gullah Geechee grandmother’s knee, Hamilton’s assumes the authority to develop her own anthropological and geological nomenclature and embellish existing names for purposes of place-making.
 For example, the coastal plain and barrier islands stretching from the Carolinas, through Georgia, to northeastern Florida, and conventionally referred to as the “Lowcountry” and the “sea islands” become the “Gullah Geechee coast” in Hamilton’s vocabulary.
 Designated by an act of Congress in 2006 as a“cultural heritage corridor” managed by the National Parks Service, Hamilton elevates the corridor to a seminal region of cultural geography.

 “African creolization” and “Afro Creole” are the more specific terms she uses for processes of “syncretism.”
 The Gullah Geeche melting pot is a blend of African, European, and indigenous peoples’ cultures.
 Alternative nomenclature is not just compensation for the deprivations of racial oppression, it has strong explanatory authority.
 When rice historian Richard Porcher says, “Without rice, the city of Charleston as we know it today would not exist,” he affirms the authority of Hamilton’s exacting historiography and anthropology.